Fish and chips is an English dish of deep-fried battered fish, served with pieces of deep-fried potato. The dish needs to be served piping hot.

 The fish and chip shop

 Traditionally, fish and chips has been a takeaway meal, as opposed to delivery service or a sit-down restaurant meal, but there are several fish and chip chain restaurants now.
 For takeaway, the fish and chips are placed on a piece of white grease-proof paper, then wrapped in newspaper to keep them warm.
 Now, clam shell cases or cardboard boxes are common.

-The shops selling Fish and Chips are often referred to as “chippies”, or “the local chippy.”
+The shops selling fish and chips are often referred to as “chippies”, or “the local chippy.”
 A typical chippy will also offer other things, such as sausages or meat pies.

 There are some regional preferences.
 In West Yorkshire, for instance, “jumbo haddock” fried in beef dripping was and remains popular.
 Jewish fish and chip shops, such as Cantor’s in Leeds, were amongst the first to fry in oil instead.

-Some prefer crispier chips, and so hesitate about putting the vinegar on.
+Some people prefer crispier chips, and consequently hesitate about putting the vinegar on.
 To solve this apparent dilemma, an American firm, J&D’s, released Malt Salt in October 2010.
 Malt Salt is malt vinegar flavoured salt.